sachinn12/XL-DURel/README.md

 # XL-DURel

-This repository contains the XL-DURel model and instructions to reproduce the results.
+This repository contains the [**XL-DURel**](https://huggingface.co/sachinn1/xl-durel) along with instructions to reproduce the results presented in the paper: [XL-DURel: Finetuning Sentence Transformers for Ordinal Word-in-Context Classification](https://arxiv.org/pdf/2507.14578).

 ## Steps to Reproduce